Yogsther/nordicturbo.github.io/themes/SuperBright/README.txt

 5. Make sure you edit in the banenr in the .js file.

-6. If you want Music, just include a music file and Olle will fix!
+6. You're done, Send in the files in a .zip to the notu.co discord and look forward to seeing this theme in the crates.